gajus/surgeon/README.md

 > For simplicity, strict-equal operator (`===`) is being used to demonstrate deep equality.

 ### Extract single node

+The default behaviour of a query is to match a single node and extract value of the `textContent` property.

 ```js
 const document = `